Food Safety

 Answering FDA’s Request for Expanded Authorities at Ports

 FDA’s Human Foods Program (HFP) requested the authority to destroy unsafe food imports in a list of legislative proposals complementing HFP’s Priority Deliverables for 2026.
-The agency said it had “observed importers exporting or attempting to re-import commercial-sized shipments that pose a significant public health concern” including food contaminated with pathogens and harmful chemicals.
+The agency said it had “observed importers exporting or attempting to re-import commercial-sized shipments that pose a significant public health concern,” including food contaminated with pathogens and harmful chemicals.
 The agency specifically underlined a 2023 incident where a high-volume wholesaler pled guilty to attempting to re-import 2,100 cartons of frozen eels from China that were refused entry by FDA due to the presence of carcinogenic animal drugs.

-FDA also argues that the authority to destroy unsafe food imports would also increase efficiency by reducing the need to involve the U.S. Customs and Border Protection (CBP) in the seizure of unsafe FDA-regulated products and allow the agency to require importers to pay the destruction costs upfront.
+FDA also argues that the authority to destroy unsafe food imports would increase efficiency by reducing the need to involve U.S. Customs and Border Protection (CBP) in the seizure of unsafe FDA-regulated products and allow the agency to require importers to pay the destruction costs upfront.

 KEYWORDS: Congress legislation shrimp